acend/kubernetes-basics-training/content/en/docs/attaching-a-database/_index.md

 {{% /onlyWhen %}}

+{{% alert title="Warning" color="warning" %}}
+All example-web-app pods must be restarted by a new rollout.
+This rollout of the deployment was triggered automatically by editing the deployment definition (environment change).

+Do not proceed with the lab before all new pods are started successfully.
 {{% /alert %}}

 In order to find out if the change worked we can either look at the container's logs (`{{% param cliToolName %}} logs <pod>`) or we could register some "Hellos" in the application, delete the Pod, wait for the new Pod to be started and check if they are still there.